the-road-to-learn-react/the-road-to-react/manuscript/intro.md

 **Why is the book written like a long read tutorial?**

 The unconventional writing and structure of this book may be surprising if you're accustomed to traditional programming texts.
 In my early coding days, practical, hands-on books were scarce.
 I thrived as a learner with step-by-step instructions that explained the what, how, and why.
-Through self-publishing, my aim is to share this immersive learning experience with fellow developers.
+Through self-publishing, my aim is to share this immersive learning experience which reads like a pragmatic tutorial with fellow developers.

 **What do I do if I encounter a bug?**